Have you been dreaming about teaching English abroad?

 Personal Traits You Will Need

-Outside of the requirements we’ve listed above, you should make sure you have what it takes to live abroad before you become a foreign teacher.
+Outside the requirements we’ve listed above, you should make sure you have what it takes to live abroad before you become an ESL teacher.
 Living and working abroad is an amazing, life-changing experience, but it’s not for everyone.

 Here are some of the traits that will help you not only survive in a country far from some but thrive as an English teacher abroad: